Social simulation game

 Social simulation games are a subgenre of life simulation games that explore social interactions between multiple artificial lives.
-Some examples include SimCity, The Sims and Animal Crossing series.
-The earliest created for educational purpose, then gradually evolved to social and entertainment use.
+Some examples include the SimCity, The Sims, Tomodachi Life and Animal Crossing series.
+The earliest were created for educational purpose, then gradually evolved to social and entertainment use.

 History

 Influences and origins

 There were social simulation games before there were video games.
 The earliest forms being physical cities created for educational purposes made of miscellaneous household items.
 School teacher, Doreen Gehry Nelson created in-class city building that eventually helped shape the game SimCity and more.
 Her city simulations allowed students to imagine, build, and re-build a city in their own image incorporating real world learning.
 The Nelson siblings, Doreen (school teacher) and Frank Nelson (architect), can be accredited for the creation of the roleplaying game, Purium, which was purposed at a 1971 Smithsonian Institution workshop.
 Later Purium became an inspiration used for the baseline of future social simulation games.

 Claire Curtin, an educational software producer, co-designed The Sims with Will Wright and Roxana Wolosenko.
 The three designers invited skilled teachers like Doreen Nelson to create informational teacher guides to facilitate gameplay in Maxis games.
 When The Sims was released in 2000, it was referred to as "almost the only game of its kind".
 But there are several important precursors to The Sims and the social simulation genre.
 Firstly, one of the game's creators Will Wright acknowledged the influence of Little Computer People, a Commodore 64 game from 1985.
 The games are similar, although The Sims is described as having a richer gameplay experience.
 Secondly, Will Wright also acknowledged the influence of dollhouses on The Sims, which have generally also informed the gameplay of this genre.

 Animal Crossing was released in 2001 for the Nintendo 64 in Japan.
 While released towards the end of the life cycle of the Nintendo 64, it developed a following that led to it being ported to the GameCube and released throughout the world.
 As the game's popularity has surged, this series has also been described as a social simulation game.
 Story of Seasons, a series that began in 1996 and is often compared to Animal Crossing, has also been described as a social simulation game.
 Its social simulation elements are derived from dating sims, a subgenre that dates back to the early 1980s, with games such as Tenshitachi no gogo in 1985 and Girl's Garden in 1984.

 Since the initial success of these games in the early 2000s, video game journalists have begun to refer to a group of similar games as belonging to the social simulation game genre.